openvinotoolkit/training_extensions/docs/source/guide/get_started/quick_start_guide/cli_commands.rst

 .. code-block::

-    (otx) ...$ otx demo SSD --input INPUT --load-weights <path/to/openvino.xml> --display-perf --delay 1000
+    (otx) ...$ otx demo SSD --input INPUT \
+                            --load-weights <path/to/openvino.xml> \
+                            --display-perf \
+                            --delay 1000

 Input can be a folder with images, a single image, a webcam ID or a video.
+The inference results of a model will be displayed to the GUI window with a 1-second interval.

 .. note::

-    The inference results with a model will be displayed to the GUI window with a 1-second interval.
   If you execute this command from the remote environment (e.g., using text-only SSH via terminal) without having remote GUI client software, you can meet some error messages from this command.

 ***********